Comedones and Comedonal Acne

 Verywell / JR Bee

-Symptoms
+Symptoms of Comedones

-Comedonal acne doesn't look like typical "acne".
+Comedonal acne doesn't look like typical acne.
 Many people with comedonal acne don't realize those bumps and blemishes are, in fact, a type of acne.

-Comedonal acne causes few, if any, inflammatory breakouts.
+Comedonal acne causes few if any, inflammatory breakouts.
 Instead, symptoms of acne include:

 The bumps of comedonal acne aren't red like a typical pimple; instead, they're whitish or skin-colored.
 These bumps and blackheads are a type of non-inflamed acne blemishes called comedones.
-You may know comedones by the more common term pore blockage.
+You may know comedones by the more common term, pore blockage.

-Comedonal acne can range from mild (with just a few occasional blemishes) to more severe with many blemishes happening over large areas of skin.
+Comedonal acne can range from mild (with just a few occasional blemishes) to more severe, with many blemishes happening over large areas of skin.
 It can develop on your face, back, neck, shoulders, and chest.

-Comedones can appear on their own, or alongside inflamed acne.
+Comedones can appear on their own or alongside inflamed acne.

 Types of Comedones